onflow/flow-js-testing/docs/flow-token.md

 ## `mintFlow(recipient, amount)`

-Sends transaction to mint specified amount of FLOW token and send it to recipient.
+Sends transaction to mint the specified amount of FLOW and send it to recipient.

 > ⚠️ **Required:** Framework shall be initialized with `init` method for this method to work.